As an individual, you can choose to deal with the ebb and flow of daily life in only three possible ways -

 Here is a simplified diagram of the relationships between a number of Ethical Theories that I intend to discuss at length in these essays.

 Before I can discuss the various recognized theories of Ethics that are presented in the diagram above, and discussed in the Philosophical literature, I must deal with Subjectivist Ethics.
 Ethical Subjectivism does not warrant a place in the diagram of the various ethical theories, because Ethical Subjectivism is an anti-theory.
 (It is more than just a non-theory.
 It is a system of ethics that makes the positive claim that there is no possible theory.)
 Ethical Subjectivism is the acceptance of the Primacy of Consciousness.
-It is therefore a denial of moral reality.
+It is therefore a denial of moral reality (and in that sense might be grouped with the Non-Cognitivist Anti-Realist theories of Ethics).
 No one who pretends to live by the tenets of Subjectivist Ethics can claim to live by any ethical standards or principles.

-Subjectivist Ethics is compatible with both Cognitivism (in that the speaker can express the opinion that she is stating moral facts) and Non-Cognitivism (in that the speaker can express the opinion that there are no moral facts, only attitudes).
-It is also compatible with Moral Absolutism (in that the speaker can hold certain of her moral opinions to apply regardless of circumstances) and Moral Relativism (in that the speaker can assert that the truth of moral claims is relative to the attitudes of the individuals making the claims).
+Depending on the individual expressing the ethical opinions, Subjectivist Ethics can be compatible with both Cognitivism (in that the speaker can express the opinion that she is stating moral facts) and Non-Cognitivism (in that the speaker can express the opinion that there are no moral facts, only attitudes).
+It might also be compatible with Moral Absolutism (in that the speaker can hold certain of her moral opinions to apply regardless of circumstances) and Moral Relativism (in that the speaker can assert that the truth of moral claims is relative to the attitudes of the individuals making the claims).
 It stands in contrast to Moral Realism (under which ethical statements are deemed to be independent of personal attitudes).
 Subjectivist Ethics starts with a person's personal opinion on what is right or wrong, what is moral or immoral, what is good or evil.
 And that is where it stops.
 Subjectivist Ethics does not allow inquiries into why you might have these opinions.
 Allowing such investigations moves the moral agent towards Conventionalism or Contractualism or one of the other theories.

 David Hume is perhaps the best known philosophical advocate of ethical subjectivism.
 But by applying the processes of logic and the standards of logical consistency, philosophers have developed his moral approach into the non-cognitive theory of Emotivism.
 Emotivism departs from Subjectivist Ethics because it maintains a logically consistent doctrine that moral statement are not truth apt.
 Rather they should be understood as emotional exclamations.
 Jean-Paul Sartre, another well known personage, advocated subjectivist ethics as a form of moral relativism.
 For Sartre, social conventions might be an important input for directing one's moral conduct, but only one's individual moral conscience has any real authenticity as a source of moral truth.
 According to Sartre, all moral statements are true if the person stating them believes them to be true.